joaopssouza/PetLocaliza/README.md

 ---

+## 📦 Deployment with Docker and Render.com
+You can easily deploy this project using Docker and Render.com for automated builds and deployment.

+The project is already deployed and available at: [https://petlocaliza.onrender.com/](https://petlocaliza.onrender.com/)

+---
 ## 🗂️ Data Structure

 The data is currently stored in `data/datas.json`, but the project can be easily adapted to use **NoSQL** databases such as: